-The processes arranged by the total life-cycle cost, from lowest to highest, are SMR, dual (or pre-cooled) MR, single $N_2$ expander, dual $N_2$ expander, Linde, Stirling refrigeration, and $LN_2$ vaporization.
+The processes arranged by the total life-cycle cost, from lowest to highest, are SMR, dual (or pre-cooled) MR, single $N_2$ expander, dual $N_2$ expander, Stirling refrigeration, Linde, and $LN_2$ vaporization.
 From an economic perspective, the Rankine cycle with mixed refrigerant appears the most advantageous option for the nanoscale liquefaction process, followed by nitrogen expander processes based on the reversed-Brayton cycle.
-The higher total life-cycle costs of Linde and Stirling refrigeration are particularly driven by high investment costs.
+The higher total life-cycle costs of Linde refrigeration is particularly driven by high investment costs.
 Liquid nitrogen vaporization is the least capital intensive, but its life-cycle costs depend largely on the price at which liquid nitrogen is available.